azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 4. Unzip the contents of the downloaded ZIP file to the folder **C:\\ConciergePlus**\\.

-   >Note: Make sure to extract to this exact path.
+   >**Note**: Make sure to extract to this exact path.
 If you extract to a longer directory path, you will hit a Windows max 260 character path limit when you try to build the Visual Studio solution.
 You will not be able to download the NuGet packages.
 Keep the solution directory path short.

     ![In the Extract Compressed (Zipped) Folders window, files will be extracted to C:\ConciergePlus.](media/image18.png 'Extract Compressed (Zipped) Folders window')